lessons learned

 The existing leadership handled my announcement very well.
 I told them I would provide any desired assistance and advice around leadership changes, but felt it was important not to be intimately involved in ongoing decisions.
 I was gratified by the response, which to me reflects the fundamental health of the association I helped to create.

-As I write this, the transition is going well.
-The full year’s notice will allow me to take new and existing leadership through an entire life cycle of core association process.
-I am confident that the association will be in good shape when I leave.
+The transition went well.
+The full year’s notice allowed me to take new and existing leadership through an entire life cycle of the core association process.
+The association stayed in good shape after I left.

 Lessons